 Scott attended the University of Southern California where he received Bachelor’s and Master’s degrees in Economics.
 One of Scott’s pastimes is studying economic and stock market history.
 He has read every TIME magazine from 1923-2000.

-Frederic G. Marks is the founder and former Chief Investment Officer at Cheviot where he currently serves on the Advisory Board.
-Fred has lectured on Investments, Security Analysis, and Financial Planning at UCLA Extension (1988-1997).
+Frederic G. Marks is the founder and former Chief Investment Officer at Cheviot where he served on the Advisory Board through 2020.
+Fred lectured on Investments, Security Analysis, and Financial Planning at UCLA Extension (1988-1997).
 He was formerly a lawyer in private practice (business law) in Los Angeles (1965-1989), a member of the Executive Committee, Taxation Section, of the State Bar of California (1984-1987), and author of West’s California Code Forms: Corporations (1978).
 Fred received his B.A., M.A., and Ll.B. degrees from the University of California at Los Angeles.